STLabs/Articles/articles/TheComponentPattern.md

 # The Component Pattern

-The Component Pattern is a pattern I have identified in well structured systems.
+The Component Pattern is a pattern in well structured systems.
 Software systems are a combination of structure, behavior, and state.
 Components define the structure of software systems.
 Components have inputs and outputs.
 Components of a system are composed together in the pattern shown below.

 ![](../resources/images/ComponentPattern.jpg)